City of Regina Homepage

 • Sidewalks must be kept free from snow and ice buildup.
 Create an even, walkable surface by clearing the sidewalks to the edges and as close to the concrete as possible.

 • Snow from sidewalks can be placed on your property or along the curb next to the sidewalk, ensuring it does not interfere with traffic.
-Do not shovel or blow snow into the road.

 • If the property owner does not remedy the situation within the specified timeline, the City could take action to have the sidewalks cleared and the costs applied to their property taxes.